 In 1941 the society purchased property that contained the 200-year-old aqueduct that carried water to San Francisco de la Espada Mission, designated a national historic landmark in 1966.
 This site was also transferred to the National Park Service for inclusion in the San Antonio Missions National Historical Park which began operations in 1983.
 In 1942 the 1850 Jeremiah Dashiell House, an old stone house overlooking the river bend, was purchased and became the society's headquarters; in 1950 the nearby 1855 Otto Bombach House was acquired.
-In 1957 twenty-five acres of pecan bottomland near the acequiaqv of San Juan Capistrano Mission was acquired, and Acequia Park was established, deeded to the city of San Antonio in 1975, and transferred to the National Park Service in 1983.
+In 1957 twenty-five acres of pecan bottomland near the acequia of San Juan Capistrano Mission was acquired, and Acequia Park was established, deeded to the city of San Antonio in 1975, and transferred to the National Park Service in 1983.
 Scheduled for demolition in 1960, a group of three stone buildings that had been the home of José Antonio Navarro was acquired and restored.
-In 1975 this property was deeded to the Texas Parks and Wildlife Department, which maintains it as the José Antonio Navarro State Historical Park.
+In 1975 this property was deeded to the Texas Parks and Wildlife Department, which maintained it as the José Antonio Navarro State Historical Park until 2008 when it was transferred to the Texas Historical Commission and was known as the Casa Navarro State Historic Site.
 In 1961 the society was given the Yturri-Edmonds home and the Travieso Mill on Old Mission Road.
 The Oge Carriage House from King William Street and the 1855 Postert House, a small caliche block and stone rubble structure, were moved onto this property.
 This historic site currently serves as a house museum operated by the society.
 In 1965 sections of the Ursuline Convent (see URSULINE ACADEMY, SAN ANTONIO), designed by early architects Jules Poinsard and François P. Giraud, were purchased, and in 1969 this property was entered in the National Register of Historic Places.
 In 1975 the society sold this property to the Southwest Craft Center, which operates a creative arts and crafts school at the site.
-Three outstanding houses, the 1876 Steves Homestead, the 1876 Ike West Home (both on King William Street in the King William Historic Districtqv), and the Charles Zilker House on Elm Street, were acquired.
+Three outstanding houses, the 1876 Steves Homestead, the 1876 Ike West Home (both on King William Street in the King William Historic District), and the Charles Zilker House on Elm Street, were acquired.
 Other sites and structures acquired by the society between 1952 and 1988 for purposes of preservation include the O. Henry House, the 1870 Anton Wulff House, the 1870 Louis Gresser House, the 1893 Staacke Building, the 1891 Stevens Building, the 1913 Rand Building, the 1878 Hertzberg Clock, the 1867 August Stuemke Barn, and the 1926 Aztec Theater.
 In every case the society assumed ownership of historic properties only to protect, preserve, or restore them, and then found an appropriate use for each.
 Some have been sold or given to other organizations and individuals, while a few are still owned by the society.
 The Steves Homestead, for example, has been maintained by the society as a historic house museum since 1954, while the Anton Wulff House has served as society headquarters since 1975.
 In addition, the society accepts façade easements as a means of ensuring the preservation of historic structures.
 The society currently holds five façade easements-for the 1891 Reuter Building, the 1879 Old Bexar County Jail, the 1926 Emily Morgan Hotel, the 1906 Fairmount Hotel, and the 1925 Builders Exchange Building.

 In 1947 the Conservation Society added an associate membership, from which new active members were taken, and in 1955 a junior associate membership was created to enable young members to study regional history and traditions.
 Beginning in 1949 the society annually presented awards to people and organizations that best served the cause of conservation.
 The society's charter was amended in 1962 to include members' concern for the state's natural beauty and to emphasize the educational character of the society.
 An adjunct to the organization, the San Antonio Conservation Society Foundation, was chartered by the state on May 19, 1970.
 In 1975 the Conservation Society relocated its headquarters to the restored Anton Wulff House at 107 King William Street, and in 1982 the August Stremke Barn was moved to the site.
-The society has had thirty-six presidents since its organization; Emily Edwards served as the first president from 1924 to 1926, and Mrs. Roland T. Jones held that office from 1993 to 1995.
+The society has had more than forty-five presidents since its organization; Emily Edwards served as the first president from 1924 to 1926, and Sue Ann Pemberton was elected to that office in 2013.

+Lewis F. Fisher, Saving San Antonio: The Precarious Preservation of a Heritage (Lubbock: Texas Tech University Press, 1996).
 Lillie May Hagner, Alluring San Antonio (San Antonio: Naylor, 1940).
 Charles W. Ramsdell, San Antonio: A Historical and Pictorial Guide (Austin: University of Texas Press, 1959).
+San Antonio Conservation Society (http://www.saconservation.org/), accessed January 21, 2014.
 San Antonio Conservation Society, Conservation in San Antonio since 1924 (San Antonio, 1970).
 Vertical Files, San Antonio Conservation Society Library.